devopslecturer/awmsc2022/README.md

 ### Communication

-    << ?>> is the preferred method of communication.
+    Slack is the preferred method of communication.
-    If a demonstration is required use << ?>>, record the session and upload to the Slack channel.
+    If a demonstration is required use Slack, record the session and upload to the Slack channel.
     No Slack communications between "<Time and Timezone>".
     Raise a problem as soon as you see it.
     Respect each other and understand differences in knowledge.